 Today we explore the Kathmandu Valley*, a highlight of tours to Nepal.
 We start at the Durbar Square located in the heart of old city of Kathmandu.
 There are an incredible 50 temples in this area.
 We will visit the 17th century Durbar complex, Hanuman Dhoka, the Paravati Temple, the Great Bell and Drum, Bhairav, the Taleju Temple and an array of temples grouped around it, as well as the Temple of the Living Goddess, the Kumari.
 We then head to the stupa of Swayambhunath, located on a green hillock west of Kathmandu.
 Over 2,500 years old, this huge stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of Kathmandu.
 We conclude our exploration in Patan, the oldest city in the valley, said to have been founded by Emperor Ashoka in the 3rd century B.C.
 Patan is the cradle of arts and architecture of the valley and a great center of the Newari traditional arts and crafts, with 136 courtyards and 55 major temples.
 In the evening, we enjoy our Nepali-style welcome dinner.
 (B, D)

-Note: In the early morning, we may take an optional scenic flight over the breathtaking Himalayas to see Mount Everest and other peaks.
+Please Note: In the early morning you may take an optional scenic flight over the breathtaking Himalayas to see Mount Everest and other peaks.

 Day 03: Kathmandu